opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

    :align: center
    :scale: 25%

-Please note that changes to model parameters (either before or in the middle of a simulation) are not currently supported, and will therefore be ignored, if present.
+Please note that changes to model parameters (either before or in the middle of a simulation) are not currently supported, and are therefore ignored, if present.

 Plotting area
 -------------